BigPolarBear1/factorization/README.md

 Disclaimer: At no point did AI contribute anything to this research project.
 Copilot can't even calculate basic congruences without making mistakes.
 People who think AI can do novel math research are delusional.
 I did not use AI for the paper, and I did not use AI for any of the code.
 I attacked this problem, from the very basics 3 years ago, slowly burrowing deeper and deeper.
+Disclaimer2: I never finished highschool.
+I started working on this 3 years ago, not even knowing basic algebra (I can explain exactly how I can to all the conclusions I came to if someone ever cares to hear about it).
+This is 3 years.
+I'm only going to get better.
+I'm still far away from plateauing skill wise.

 The day I break factorization will be day 0 of the gay future.
 A better world will be born.
 A world of human creativity.
 A world of art, science and spirituality.
 A world without suffering.
 I will see that world become reality, no matter the cost.